pymatting/foreground-estimation-evaluation/README.md

 * The dataset will be downloaded to `data/`.
 * sRGB images will appear in `data/converted/image` and `data/converted/foreground`.
 * Images are stored as BMP instead of PNG since encoding/decoding of PNGs is a relatively slow process and the space savings are negligible for natural images.
+* Unlike in [the paper](https://arxiv.org/pdf/2006.14970.pdf), the provided alpha mattes for KNN alpha matting were computed with PyMatting instead of [the author's implementation](https://github.com/dingzeyuli/knn-matting).

 ## References